Thomas Allcock

 Location

-A Labouring Life (March 2024) was created for the Royal Scottish Academy’s Version Galore exhibition, which invited contemporary artists to respond to works from the RSA collection.
-The piece reinterpreted Patrick Hennessy’s A Still Life (1939), using the still life format to explore labour, place, and civic identity.
+A Labouring Life (March 2024) was created for the Royal Scottish Academy’s Version Galore exhibition, responding to works from the RSA collection.
+The piece reinterprets Patrick Hennessy’s A Still Life (1939), using the still life format to explore labour, place and civic identity.

-The final work took the form of an A2 Hahnemühle Gloss Rag print mounted onto stainless steel sourced from Newcastle, physically grounding the piece in the material history it referenced.
-Digital manipulation and carefully constructed composition were used to create a surreal image that translated a historic painting into a contemporary context.
+The final piece took the form of an A2 Hahnemühle Gloss Rag print mounted onto stainless steel sourced from Newcastle, grounding the work in the material history it references.
+Digital manipulation and composition were used to translate the original painting into a contemporary context.